ThiagoAKAtrist/blog_system/README.md

 # Blog System
-Using Clean Code and SOLID principles was made the domain layer and usecases of a Blog program (Not an actual working system).
+Using Clean Code and SOLID principles to make the domain layer and usecases of an hypothetical Blog program (Not an actual working system.
+Maybe someday).